 - Members of the U.S. Armed Forces or their spouses or children (under 18 years of age)

-- Sea crew members traveling with to a C-1 and D nonimmigrant visa
+- Sea crew members traveling with C-1 and D nonimmigrant visa

 - Persons whose entry would be in the national interest, as determined by the Secretary of State, Secretary of Transportation, or Secretary of Homeland Security (or their designees)